George Hardy (trade unionist): 1926 to 1942

 Nonetheless, within seven years Hardy had organized a majority of the city's janitors.
-Hardy formed a group known as the "Hayes Valley Gang"—neighborhood friends who were also blacklisted janitors and union organizers—who traveled helped organize building workers in San Francisco and then traveled to Los Angeles to build several small locals.
+Hardy formed a group known as the "Hayes Valley Gang"—neighbourhood friends who were also blacklisted janitors and union organizers—who travelled helped organize building workers in San Francisco and then travelled to Los Angeles to build several small locals.
 By 1943, Hardy had organized BSEIU locals from San Francisco to San Diego.
 Hardy's efforts at organizing were helped by the international union's quick growth and increasing strength.
 BSEIU's national membership was almost 100,000 in 1945, and reached more than 200,000 by 1950.
 Hardy moved to Los Angeles in 1946, and the union's organizing efforts (strongly backed by the International Brotherhood of Teamsters) took off in the city under his leadership: Three locals with just 2,800 members blossomed into eight locals with more than 8,500 members.
 By 1950, Hardy boasted that so many workers had been organized in Los Angeles (including a third of the city's large office buildings) that the union had obtained 40 percent wage hikes in the past four years.
 Local 399 had 5,000 members in 1950 and 11,000 in 1960—making it the second largest local in the national BSEIU.
 Hardy pressed for, and the union was successful at, the transformation of part-time jobs into full-time positions.
 Health benefits and pension were also added to most union contracts.

 Hardy also began to expand the union's base.
 By 1960, over a third of the members in Los Angeles worked in the public sector.
 The union also expanded out of office buildings, and represented workers in bowling alleys, supermarkets, hotels, apartment buildings, gymnasiums, clubs, public schools, and hospitals.
 Hardy expanded the union's racial and ethnic diversity as well.
 By 1950, half of the members in Local 399 (the largest in Los Angeles) were African American, and 9 percent were Mexican American.
 Overall, 38 percent of BSEIU members in Los Angeles were black.

 Hardy also made several important innovations in union structure and operations.
 First, he united all BSEIU locals in the state into a new California State Council, the first statewide coordinated body in SEIU history.
 Second, he built an extensive communications network of bulletins, mailings, newsletters and updates (all run out of the BSEIU office at 240 Golden Gate Avenue in San Francisco) which not only kept the local unions in touch with one another but also helped create a politically powerful union as well.